Peter Rosenberg

-Peter Elliot Rosenberg (born July 23, 1979) is an American radio disc jockey, television show host, and professional wrestling personality, who is signed to WWE where he is a one-time WWE 24/7 Champion.
-He is a co-host of two New York City radio programs: Ebro in the Morning, the weekday morning show at hip hop radio station WQHT ("Hot 97"); and The Michael Kay Show on ESPN Radio affiliate WEPN-FM, which is also simulcast on the YES Network.
+Peter Elliot Rosenberg (born July 23, 1979) is an American radio disc jockey, television show host, and professional wrestling personality.
+He is a co-host of two New York City radio programs: Ebro in the Morning, the weekday morning show at hip hop radio station WQHT (Hot 97), and Don, Hahn, & Rosenberg, the afternoon drive show on ESPN Radio affiliate WHSQ.

 Early life

-Rosenberg was born and raised in Chevy Chase, Maryland, to M.J.
-Rosenberg, a Capitol Hill staffer father and public school teacher mother, and he attended Bethesda-Chevy Chase High School.
-He describes his upbringing as "a very Jewish, upper middle class, regular suburban life."
-He was introduced to hip hop by his older brother, and has also cited popular songs such as "Parents Just Don't Understand" by DJ Jazzy Jeff & the Fresh Prince as early influences.
-Visiting his grandparents in Rockaway Beach in Queens, New York, US, he was influenced by radio shows hosted by DJ Red Alert and Marley Marl.
-He obtained his first set of turntables at the age of 14 years.
+Rosenberg was born in Chevy Chase, Maryland to M.J.
+Rosenberg, a Capitol Hill staffer father and public school teacher mother.
+He attended Bethesda-Chevy Chase High School in Bethesda, Maryland and grew up in Chevy Chase.
+He says his upbringing was "a very Jewish, upper middle class, regular suburban life."
+He was introduced to hip hop by his older brother, and has cited popular songs including "Parents Just Don't Understand" by DJ Jazzy Jeff & the Fresh Prince as early influences.
+Visiting his grandparents in Rockaway Beach in Queens, New York, he was influenced by radio shows hosted by DJ Red Alert and Marley Marl.
+He obtained his first set of turntables at the age of 14.